SkylarZhao6/EvernoteGuide/_posts/2012-12-23-Install-Web-Clipper.md

 ---
 category: Task
 path: '/task'
-title: 'Installing and utilizing Web Clipper'
+title: 'Installing and Utilizing Web Clipper'

 layout: nil
 ---

-# Installing and utilizing Evernote Web Clipper
+# Installing and Utilizing Web Clipper

 ___

 <br>

+## Instructions

 This section will show you: